LaughingHyena279/FO4NSFW/readme.md

 Otherwise, it will be very confusing.

-To start MCG, press and hold the Main MCG Hotkey for a couple seconds, then release.  <br>
+To start MCG, press and hold the Options for MCG Hotkey for a couple seconds, then release.  <br>
 Scroll down, and select ‘Start Npc Initiative System.’  <br>
 The menu will then close.  <br>
 Wait until the messages stop appearing in the top left of your screen, then do the same for ‘Start Npc random sex system’ and ‘Start Player Defeat System’